 Student loan debt is a huge burden for many families and students.
 It is estimated that in the class of 2018, 69% of college students took out student loans, and average about $29,800 of student loan debt.

 As parents, we’d like to spare our kids from having too much debt when they graduate and begin their careers even if that means stashing away money in a college fund to help out.
-The reality though, between taking care of bills, knocking down debt, and investing for your retirement, is there isn’t that much money left over to save for the costs associated with pursuing higher education.
+The reality though is between taking care of bills, knocking down debt, and investing for your retirement, is there isn’t that much money left over to save for the costs associated with pursuing higher education.

 Here are a few key ways you can set aside money for college without taking too much away from your other financial goals.

 First off, if your kids are in grade school or younger, you have a huge advantage when it comes to college savings: time.

 Opening up a Coverdell Education Savings Accounts (ESA) or a 529 plan can be a fantastic way to save for your kid’s college expenses down the line as well as receive some financial breaks (think taxes!).
 These accounts allow you to save and invest money through the years.
 The more time you have between when you start contributing and when you begin withdrawing the better.

 Compound interest can help snowball your contributions to a more meaningful amount without requiring you to invest a ton of money.
 With both types of accounts, you can invest your money and it grows tax-free.
 If they are used for educational expenses (like tuition at a qualified institution), you can withdraw tax-free as well.

 ESA accounts can be used to pay for K-12 expenses, however, you’re limited to a maximum contribution of $2,000 each year.
 While the 529 plan actually has no contribution limit, most parents cap annual contributions at $15,000 per year, so as not to incur the federal gift tax.